croz-ltd/klokwrk-project/support/documentation/article/modules-and-packages/old/modulesAndPackages-old.md

 Therefore, both modules require quite different 3rd party libraries (Axon or JPA) and are used by different modules.
 Even if you think that both modules can be combined into one, significant differences in the usage and differences in 3rd party libraries should convince you otherwise.

-Module `cargotracker-booking-domain-model-value` contains subdomain's value objects.
+Module `cargotracking-domain-model-value` contains subdomain's value objects.
 In CQRS applications, aggregates and entities belong only to the command side.
 They cannot be used either from projections or query side.
 But domain value objects can be shared among all of these.
 In one part, value objects are used for expressing the internal state of aggregates.
 They are also used as building blocks for modeling events.
 Query side can also use domain value objects while describing query requirements.